Skeshav-sasanapuri/photo_server/README.md

 ## Features
 - **AI-Powered Tagging**: Automatically tags uploaded images using YOLOv8 object detection.
 - **Effortless Search & Filtering**: Search photos by tags or filter them by date with ease.
-- **Seamless Uploads**: Upload multiple images directly through the web interface.
+- **Seamless Uploads**: Upload multiple images directly and quiclkly through the web interface.
+Image processing and feature extraction happens asynchronously in the back end.
 - **Self-Hosted Storage**: Complete ownership of your photos with local storage.
 - **Responsive Frontend**: Designed with Bootstrap and jQuery for a clean, accessible, and user-friendly experience.
 - **RESTful API**: Backend API powered by Flask for handling uploads, searches, and metadata management.